Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Methodology

 \textbf{Allowing seed constraints} : As motivated in Section \ref{sec:intro}, real-world applications generally have constraints provided by SMEs in the form of clustering seeds.
-To incorporate such constraints in the training of CHGNN, we take a list of seed sets $S_{list} = [S_1,\cdots , S_K]$ as input, where each $S_i$ is a set of seed nodes that must belong to the corresponding cluster $\mathcal{C}_i$.
+To incorporate such constraints, we take a list of seed sets $S_{list} = [S_1,\cdots , S_K]$ as input, where each $S_i$ is a set of seed nodes that must belong to the corresponding cluster $\mathcal{C}_i$.

 With $S_{list}$ as input, we need to ensure two requirements - 1) In the final output, every seed set ($S_{i}$) must belong to a pre-determined cluster ($\mathcal{C}_i$) and 2) the embeddings of the seed sets in different clusters must be as far apart as possible.
 To address the first requirement we add hard constraints to our cluster assignment algorithm .
 This can be seen in Algorithm \ref{alg:CHGNN} (Lines $15$-$17$), where for each seed artifact, we assign the cluster manually.
 To address the second requirement we add soft constraints to our clustering loss function.
 This is captured by measuring the distance between the seed set centers ($\mathbf{SC}_{k}$) as shown in Equation \ref{eq:dist}.
 As the distance should be maximised, we negate this distance to maintain a minimization objective.

 Hence, the total loss to be minimized by CHGNN is: